christinexchau/WebprogrammeringOblig3/README.md

 tickets from the list.
 The program utilizes Javascript (and jQuuery) for input validation, ticket registration, and rendering ticket information on the webpage.

-The program has also "styled" the application on the client with Boot Strap, where the layout of the website is more structured.
-At the same time, we moved the input information both to a table in a relational database, and also on the server.
-The information will be displayed on the website, and also on the tableon this
-website: http://localhost:8080/h2-console.
-Here you can enter SELECT * FROM Billett, and then you will get to see all your registered tickets.
+In this update of mandatory task 1, I've transferred the storage of orders from the client to the server using Spring Boot and Java.
+Originally, orders were stored in an array on the server, but this is now replaced with a table in a relational database.
+At the same time, the client application is styled with Bootstrap for an enhanced user interface.